Six animal species and how they are affected by climate change

 Climate change has become an every day term in today’s day and age.
-I have often thought about what this phenomenon means in reality?
-Temperature changes might not seem dramatic but over time we start to see devastating results:
+But have you thought about what this phenomenon means in reality?
+Changes in temperature might not seem dramatic, but we are already seeing devastating results:

-• And sadly, wildlife becomes extinct due to changing ecosystems and habitat loss
+• And sadly, wildlife are increasingly under threat due to changing ecosystems and habitat loss.

 In practice, climate change affects animal species in the following ways:

-• They experience habitat losses due to increased greenhouse emissions
+• Animals experience habitat loss due to increased greenhouse emissions.

-• The animals have to alter their breeding and feeding patterns in order to survive
+• Animals have to alter their breeding and feeding patterns in order to survive.

-If these animal species can’t migrate to more favourable climatic areas, their fate might be sealed.
-Join me as I journey the four corners of the earth to uncover 6 animal species and how they are affected by climate change.
+If these animal species can’t migrate to more favorable climatic areas, their fate might be sealed.
+Learn more about six animal species, and how they are affected by climate change.

-This iconic bear and World Wide Fund for Nature (WWF) trademark feeds exclusively on bamboo, but unfortunately, climate change is causing a major wipeout of bamboo in their natural habitat in China.
+This iconic bear and World Wide Fund for Nature (WWF) trademark feeds exclusively on bamboo, but unfortunately, climate change is causing a major wipe-out of bamboo in their natural habitat in China.
 Apart from being the bears’ staple diet, bamboo also provides them with shelter from the elements.

 Climate change and global warming result in less Arctic sea ice for the bears to hunt seals on.
 This reduces their access to food sources and threatens their habitat and overall survival.

-• As the ice melts, krill populations decrease and the penguins have to migrate from their natural habitat in an attempt to find alternative food sources.
+As the ice melts, krill populations decrease and the penguins have to migrate from their natural habitat in an attempt to find alternative food sources.
 This influences their breeding patterns negatively.

 Subscribe to our Blog